Islandora/documentation/README.md

 ## Introduction

-Islandora CLAW (also known as Islandora 7.x-2.x) is the next generation of Islandora.
-Still in development, this major upgrade will be compatible with Fedora 4 (link is external).
+Islandora CLAW is the next generation of Islandora.
+Still in development, this major upgrade will be compatible with [Fedora 4](https://wiki.duraspace.org/display/FF/Fedora+Repository+Home).

 For more details, please check out the following resources:
 * [Weekly Tech Calls](https://github.com/Islandora-CLAW/CLAW/wiki#islandora-7x-2x-tech-calls)